Germany–Norway relations: Early history

 Both what is now Germany and Norway were settled by Proto-Germanic peoples.
 The Ahrensburg culture, named after the town of Ahrensburg in the German state of Schleswig-Holstein, originated mostly in the North German Plain and were the first known peoples to settle modern-day Norway.
-By the 2nd century AD, Proto-Norse devolved from Proto-Germanic in Scandinavia.
+By the 2nd century AD, Proto-Norse evolved from Proto-Germanic in Scandinavia.
 This separated the West Germanic peoples (of whom Germans are associated) and the North Germanic (of whom the Norwegians are associated).